Alyce Haliday McQueen

 • Neighborhood — Ravenswood

-Entering the CPS Lives residency, Alyce Haliday McQueen focuses on aligning her project with the aesthetics of her prior work, emphasizing feminine identity through portraiture and still-life.
+Entering the Artists in Public Schools residency, Alyce Haliday McQueen focuses on aligning her project with the aesthetics of her prior work, emphasizing feminine identity through portraiture and still-life.
 She plans to create portraits of female-identifying students from pre-kindergarten to eighth grade, challenging the conventional childlike portrayal by removing the expected “cute” factor.
 Alyce contemplates the intersection of serious expressions in children with concepts of maturity and the potential discomfort for viewers.
 Additionally, she explores still-life compositions with students’ belongings, aiming to highlight the significance of external possessions in shaping individual identity.

 Throughout the residency, Alyce maintains a consistent working practice, drawing on her previous weeks’ exploration of ideas.
 Her commitment to capturing authentic portrayals while questioning societal norms surrounding children’s images underscores her dedication to unraveling the complexities of feminine identity and personal narratives through both portraiture and still-life.